BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 🔥 Why 가보자고 Feels Like Comeback Hype

-Among the expressions in this article, 가보자고 may be the most interesting for K-pop fans because it does not feel like a plain dictionary phrase.
+Among the expressions in this article, 가보자고 (gabojago) may be the most interesting for K-pop fans because it doesn’t feel like a plain dictionary phrase.
 It feels like a confident internet expression.
 You might see it when people are about to start something exciting, when a fandom is getting ready for a comeback, or when someone wants to make the mood more playful and bold.

-For beginners, the structure can be simplified like this: 가다 means “to go,” 보다 can create a “try doing” feeling when attached to another verb, and -자고 can carry the feeling of proposing or quoting a “let’s…” idea.
+For beginners, the structure can be simplified like this: 가다 (gada, “to go”) means “to go,” 보다 (boda) can create a “try doing” feeling when attached to another verb, and -자고 can carry the feeling of proposing or echoing a “let’s…” idea.
 So 가보자고 can be understood as something like “let’s try going for it,” “let’s really do this,” or “let’s see what happens and go.”

 🔊 Pronunciation: gabojago